kubeshark/docs/src/pages/en/dns.md

 ---
 title: DNS Support
-description: Kubeshark provides protocol-level visibility into Kubernetes’ DNS traffic by capturing and dissecting all UDP streams that include DNS traffic
+description: Kubeshark provides UDP layer visibility into Kubernetes’ DNS traffic by capturing and dissecting all UDP streams that include DNS traffic
 layout: ../../layouts/MainLayout.astro
 ---

-**Kubeshark** provides protocol-level visibility into [Kubernetes’ DNS traffic](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) by capturing all UDP streams that include DNS traffic.
+**Kubeshark** provides UDP layer visibility into [Kubernetes’ DNS traffic](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) by capturing all UDP streams that include DNS traffic.
 Once captured, DNS traffic is dissected and become available as any other protocol supported by **Kubeshark**.

 ### DNS Log

 Use **Kubeshark** to view a DNS log and export into a PCAP file.
-To view only DNS entries, use: `dns` in the [KFL](/en/kfl) query box.
+To view only DNS entries, use: `dns` in the [filter](/en/filtering) input.
 Use the [export to PCAP button](/en/pcap#manual-pcap-export) to export the DNS traffic to a PCAP file.

 ![DNS Log](/dns-log.png)

 ### DNS Investigation

 As with any other protocol supported by **Kubeshark**, you can use a KFL query in conjunction with any property in the DNS payload to trace down the root of any incident.

 ![DNS Investigation](/dns-investigation.png)